Coriander

 The earliest attested form of the word is the Mycenaean Greek ko-ri-ja-da-na[12] (variants: ko-ri-a2-da-na, ko-ri-ja-do-no, ko-ri-jo-da-na)[13] written in Linear B syllabic script (reconstructed as koriadnon, similar to the name of Minos' daughter Ariadne) which later evolved to koriannon or koriandron,[14] and Koriander (German).[15]

-Coriander grows wild over a wide area of Western Asia and Southern Europe, prompting the comment: "It is hard to define exactly where this plant is wild and where it only recently established itself."[16]
-Recent works suggested that wild coriander in Israel and Portugal might be an ancestor of cultivated coriander.[17][better source needed][18][better source needed] They have low germination rates and a small vegetative appearance.
+Coriander grows wild over a wide area of Western Asia and Southern Europe, making it difficult to define where the plant is native and where it was only recently established.[16]
+Recent works suggest that wild coriander in Israel and Portugal might be an ancestor of cultivated coriander.[17][better source needed][18][better source needed] They have low germination rates and a small vegetative appearance.
 Israeli coriander has an extremely hard fruit coat.[17]

-Fifteen desiccated mericarps were found in the Pre-Pottery Neolithic B level (six to eight thousand years ago) of the Nahal Hemar Cave, published in Kislev 1988, and eleven from ~8,000–7,500 years ago in Pre-Pottery Neolithic C in Atlit-Yam, published as Kislev et al. 2004, both in Israel.
-If these finds do belong to these archaeological layers, they are the oldest find of coriander in the world.[19]: 163
+In Israel, fifteen desiccated mericarps were found in the Pre-Pottery Neolithic B level (six to eight thousand years ago) of the Nahal Hemar Cave,[19] and eleven from ~8,000–7,500 years ago in Pre-Pottery Neolithic C in Atlit-Yam.[20]
+If these finds do belong to these archaeological layers, they are the oldest find of coriander in the world.[21]: 163

-About 500 millilitres (17 US fl oz) of coriander mericarps were recovered from the tomb of Tutankhamen, and because this plant does not grow wild in Egypt, Zohary and Hopf interpret this find as proof that coriander was cultivated by the ancient Egyptians.[16]
+About 500 millilitres (17 US fl oz) of coriander mericarps were recovered from the tomb of Tutankhamen.
+As coriander does not grow wild in Egypt, this could be proof that coriander was cultivated by the ancient Egyptians.[16]

 The Ebers Papyrus, an Egyptian text dated around 1550 BC, mentioned uses of coriander.[22]

-Fresh leaves and dried seeds are the most commonly used in cooking, but all parts of the plant are edible, and the roots are an important element of Thai cooking.
-Coriander is used in cuisines throughout the world.[22]
+All parts of the plant are edible.
+Fresh leaves and dried seeds are the most commonly used in cooking.
+Coriander roots are an important element of Thai cooking.
+Coriander is used in cuisines throughout the world.[24]

-The leaves are variously referred to as coriander leaves, fresh coriander, Chinese parsley, or (in the US and commercially in Canada) cilantro.
-The fresh leaves are an ingredient in many foods, such as chutneys and salads, salsa, guacamole, and as a widely used garnish for soup, fish, and meat.[23]
+The leaves are variously referred to as coriander leaves, fresh coriander, Chinese parsley, or cilantro (US, commercially in Canada, and Spanish-speaking countries).
+The fresh leaves are an ingredient in many foods, such as chutneys and salads, salsa, guacamole, and as a widely used garnish for soup, fish, and meat.[25]
 As heat diminishes their flavour, coriander leaves are often used raw or added to the dish immediately before serving.
 In Indian and Central Asian recipes, coriander leaves are used in large amounts and cooked until the flavour diminishes.[15]
 The leaves spoil quickly when removed from the plant and lose their aroma when dried or frozen.[citation needed]

 The taste of the leaves differs from that of the seeds.
 The seeds exhibit citrus overtones.
 The dominant flavorants in the leaves are the aldehydes 2-decenal and 2-dodecenal.
 The main flavorant in the seeds is (+)-linalool.[26]